ifraud/ifraud.github.io/_drafts/env-setup.md

 1. Make code changes
 2. Add them to git using `git add`
-3. Write a commit for this staging `git commit`
+3. Write a commit message for this staging `git commit`
 4. Push them to remote `git push origin master`
 5. Go back to `step 1.`